HISTORY OF THE SCHOLARSHIP

-Since 2016, the Victorian Wine Show has awarded an annual Victorian Wine Industry travel scholarship.
+Since 2016, the Victorian Wine Show has awarded an annual Victorian Wine Industry Travel Scholarship.
 This award, to a minimum value of $7500, enables the recipient to travel overseas to increase his/her knowledge and understanding of a particular grape variety, wine style or winemaking method.
 On return from overseas travel, the acquired knowledge is distributed to the winemaking community of Victoria as we continue to share and grow.
+This scholarship is on hold due to Covid-19 travel restrictions.

 A Heathcote region winemaker with a passion for climate adaption and clonal diversity in Sangiovese has been awarded an International Travel Scholarship at the 2019 Victorian Wine Show.